GandalfTea/Notebooks/JavaScript/Eloquent Javascript/Basics.md

 There are 3 special numbers:
 `Infinity` which represents positive infinity value.
 `-Infinity` negative infinity value.
-`Nan` Not A Number.
+`NaN` Not A Number.
 Meaning even if it is a value of number type, error.
 For trying to do 0 / 0 or Infinity - Infinity.

 &nbsp;